-Sure, it’s hard to see your child growing up.
-The big Easter bunny question definitely signals a transition.
+Sure, sometimes it’s tough to see your child growing up.
+And the big Easter Bunny question — or the Santa question, the tooth fairy question, etc. — definitely signals a transition.
 But letting your judgment be clouded by wanting your little one to stay, well, little, can get in the way of the bigger picture.
-If your instinct is to tell your child yes, the bunny is real because you don’t want her to grow up, take a step back and think about this.
-She can’t stay young forever, and these seminal moments are opportunities for you to help your children take steps toward adolescence in an honest way.
-Speaking of honest…
+If your instinct is to tell your child, “Yes, the bunny is real,” because you don’t want her to grow up, take a step back and think about this.
+She can’t stay young forever, and these moments are opportunities for you to help your children take steps toward adolescence in an honest way.
+And speaking of honest…

 Honesty is the best policy

-If your child isn’t ready to find out the cold hard truth about our furry friend, you’ll be able to tell.
-He'll probably ask the question like, "The Easter bunny is real, right, Mom?"
-Oftentimes this will be the first “check in” about something your child still wants to believe in.
-And if your instinct is your child doesn’t really want the news, it's OK to tell a little white lie, and let her keep believing.
-When your child is ready for the facts, you’ll be able to tell by the way she asks.
-It will be more direct and more persistent.
+If your child isn’t quite ready to find out the cold, hard truth about our furry friend, you’ll likely be able to tell.
+For example, they may angle the question, asking, “Someone said the Easter Bunny isn’t real, but that’s wrong, right, Mom?”
+Often, this will be their first “check in” about something they still want to believe in.
+And if your instinct is that your child doesn’t really want the news, you can feel OK about letting them keep believing for awhile.
+When your child is ready for the facts, you’ll likely be able to tell; they’ll ask directly and persistently.

 Soften the blow

 If you have younger children who still believe, invite the older child into the “adult club.”
-Tell her she’s now part of keeping the Easter bunny secret for her younger siblings.
-Reinforce how important this is for the younger kids and how this is a big responsibility for her.
+Tell her she’s now part of keeping the Easter Bunny secret for her younger siblings.
+Reinforce how important this is for younger kids, and that it’s a big responsibility for her.
 This will help her manage her feelings about the news she’s just heard.
 She’ll feel excited to be part of the joy of keeping the magic alive for others.

 Trust your gut